-On a lot with side boundary that forms the rear boundary of an adjoining lot, the side fence on that boundary can continue to the front boundary.
-Fencing to boundaries abutting a reserve will be constructed of timber slats.
+On a lot with a side boundary that forms the rear boundary of an adjoining lot, the side fence on that boundary can continue to the front boundary.
+On corner lots, fencing to the secondary street frontage should be setback a minimum of 3.0m from the primary street frontage.